 Generally, insulin pumps should not cause pain and should be easy to use.
 However, some pumps have tubing that can catch on clothing or become tangled.
 This could cause strain and soreness at the infusion site.

 How much is an insulin pump without insurance?

 Costs of insulin pumps can vary without insurance.
-However, many companies offer financial assistance and payment plans if required.
+However, many companies may offer financial assistance and payment plans depending on a person’s eligibility.